jamescoll/ijustspent/BUGS.md

 ## Endpoints in services/controllers not uniform

 Some endpoints have trailing slashes (/) some don't..should be an easy fix but worth looking at soon.

+## Swagger UI endpoint not visible

+Can't work out where the swagger endpoint is - the separate front and back end amay be causal factors here - but i dont know where that guy is